Female Yellow Clubtail

 © Teresa Farino

-Many species of reptiles and amphibians occur in the Picos de Europa, and we should encounter such charismatic creatures as Ocellated, Western Green and Schreiber's Green Lizards, Large Psammodromus, Western Three-toed Skink, Slow-worm and Seoane's Viper, with the Castilian páramos adding Bocage's Wall Lizard, Smooth Snake and Lataste's Viper to our list.
-Among the amphibians, we usually manage to locate Alpine and Marbled Newts and Common Midwife Toad in the Picos, with Iberian Water and Common Tree Frogs more likely along the rivers of the Castilian plains.
+Many species of reptiles and amphibians occur in the Picos de Europa, and we should encounter such charismatic creatures as Ocellated and Schreiber's Green Lizards, Large Psammodromus, Western Three-toed Skink, Slow-worm and Seoane's Viper, with the Castilian páramos adding Western Green Lizard, Smooth Snake and Lataste's Viper to our list.
+Among the amphibians, we usually manage to locate Alpine, Palmate and Marbled Newts and Common Midwife Toad in the Picos, with Iberian Water and Common Tree Frogs more likely along the rivers of the Castilian plains.

 © Teresa Farino

-are not found in the Picos de Europa proper, including Panoptes, Amanda's and Escher's Blues and Twin-spot Fritillary, as well as an abundance of species that are rather rare further north, such as Safflower Skipper, Southern White Admiral, Niobe Fritillary, Cardinal, Spanish Gatekeeper, Chestnut Heath and Sloe Hairstreak.
+are not found in the Picos de Europa proper, including Meleager’s, Amanda's and Forster’s Furry Blues and Twin-spot Fritillary, as well as an abundance of species that are rather rare further north, such as Safflower Skipper, Southern White Admiral, Niobe Fritillary, Cardinal, Spanish Gatekeeper, Chestnut Heath and Sloe Hairstreak.

 We shall set up the moth trap in both localities every evening, and will spend an hour or so before breakfast examining the contents.
-On warm, moonless nights, the trap attracts large numbers of both species and individuals; there are over 750 species of macromoth on Teresa's Picos list, including 14 hawkmoths, many species that are endangered in the UK, and several Spanish endemics, notably Spanish Tiger (Hyphoraia dejeani) and the Spanish Puss Moth (Cerura iberica).
-Day-flying moths will also be recorded, and we shall be looking out
+On warm, moonless nights, the trap attracts large numbers of both species and individuals; there are over 820 species of macromoth on Teresa's Picos list, including 14 hawkmoths, many species that are endangered in the UK, and several Spanish endemics, notably Spanish Tiger (Hyphoraia dejeani).
+A quite different range of species is expected at our hotel in Mave, including the stunning Purple Tiger, Ground Lackey, Eyed Hawkmoth and Alpine Prominent.

 Male White Featherleg